 Many SMART TV systems can be upgraded as and when new features are released, and this does offer an element of longevity – certainly more so than the non-smart systems of yesteryear.
 Indeed the industry standard recommendation for the replacement of healthcare TV hardware/systems is between five to seven years – we see no reason why this should change.

 My property is located in an area of bad reception, can you help?

 Absolutely, this is our bread and butter.
 We are CAI (Confederation of Aerial Industries trade association) certified and most of our technicians have many years experience in the installation of satellite and aerial infrastructure.
 In fact, at the time of writing, we had recently installed a shiny new hotel television system in the Outer Hebrides.

 I have non-SMART TVs, but want SMART services.
 Is this possible?

 Yes.
-This is fairly straightforward and can be implemented via a hospitality certified set-top box or even Google Chromecast.
+This is fairly straightforward and can be implemented via a commercially certified set-top box or even Google Chromecast.